-Respiratory infections can be transmitted or spread in various ways; staff should be familiar with infection transmission routes.
+Respiratory infections can be transmitted or spread in various ways.
+Staff should be familiar with infection transmission routes.

-The care home designated person in charge should ensure that IPC precautions are adopted and implemented by all staff via ongoing IPC compliance monitoring.

-There should be processes in place for preadmission assessment of all infection risk prior to arrival (where possible) or carried out on arrival by asking all residents and accompanying persons the respiratory symptom screening questions.
+The care home designated person in charge should ensure that IPC precautions are adopted and implemented via ongoing IPC compliance monitoring.
+There should also be local processes in place for preadmission assessment of all infection risk prior to arrival (where possible) or carried out on arrival.
+It is important to understand if any new admissions or returning residents have any symptoms of infection.